Aiming to be a centenarian? Then this article is for you!

 3. Arlena Labon, 108, of East Cleveland, Ohio, claimed in 2016 that the secret to longevity is to "love one another" and "treat one another well."
 (She had a relative who lived to be 114, so that may be a family motto.)

-In conclusion, science indicates that if you eat well, exercise frequently, and avoid harmful circumstances, you should be able to survive the majority of your friends and potentially even reach your triple digits.
+Science indicates that if you eat well, exercise frequently, and avoid harmful circumstances, you should be able to survive the majority of your friends and potentially even reach your triple digits.

 However, many centenarians throughout the world believe that living a long and healthy life has more to do with a general view of life and less to do with physical health.